Battered sausage

-Battered sausages are a type of sausage found all across Ireland, the United Kingdom, Australia and New Zealand.
+Battered sausages are a type of sausage found all across the United Kingdom, Australia and New Zealand.

-British and Irish battered sausage
+British battered sausage

-The battered sausage is a standard menu item in fish and chip shops across the United Kingdom and Ireland, often described as an "essential" staple of the fish and chip shop menu.
+The battered sausage is a standard menu item in fish and chip shops across the United Kingdom often described as an "essential" staple of the fish and chip shop menu.
 They are made up of a pork sausage dipped in batter (usually the same batter used to batter fish), and usually served with chips.
-A meal of battered sausage and chips is usually known as a 'battered sausage supper' in Scotland and Northern Ireland.
+A meal of battered sausage and chips is usually known as a 'battered sausage supper' in Scotland.

 Australia and New Zealand

-In Australia, it may be referred to as a "battered sav" (saveloy is a type of sausage).
+In Australia, it may be referred to as a "battered sav".
 This may also have given rise to the local expression "fair suck of the sav".
 In New Zealand, they can be found either with or without a stick inserted (similar to a corn dog).
 In Australia if served with the stick, it is referred to as a "pluto pup" or "dagwood dog" and usually dipped in a generous amount of tomato sauce.